Drug challenge in the allergy clinic (1308)

 How do I prepare for a drug challenge?

-- The clinic will often supply the medicine.
+- The clinic will supply the medicine.

 - Bring activities or a book to read.
 You may also bring a drink.